Artistic Director/ Instructor

-Laura P Wexler (Director/Founder/Instructor) has been teaching Ballet, Jazz, Modern and Contemporary dance for almost 25 years.
+Laura P Wexler has been teaching Ballet, Jazz, Modern and Contemporary dance for over 25 years.
 In 2006, Ms. Wexler opened Noe Valley Dance Space and in 2016 moved the growing program to its current location where it was reborn as San Francisco Dance Space.
 Her passion for dance started in Miami, FL at Maria Verdeja School of the Arts.
 Her training includes : The American Dance Festival, Boston Ballet, Pacific Northwest Ballet, and New World School of the Arts.
 In 2001, she graduated with honors from the University of Florida with a Bachelor of Fine Arts in dance performance.
 She has had the opportunity to study, and perform with ODC/San Francisco, Les Ballet Africains, Dance Brazil, Dance Alive!, and Garth Fagan Dance.
 In 2005 she was a featured dancer in the movie Rent, directed by Christopher Columbus.
 Her choreography has been showcased throughout Florida and the bay area.
 In 2001 her piece Something for Everybody was selected for presentation at the Kennedy Center in Washington, DC.
 Beyond the dance studio, she has her certification in Dance Healing from Shands Hospital in Gainesville, FL where she worked as an artist in residence.
-Ms. Wexler is also the Director of the Dance at Sacred Heart Cathedral High School in San Francisco, where she has been been on faculty since 2008.
+Ms. Wexler is also Director of Dance at Sacred Heart Cathedral High School in San Francisco, where she has been been on faculty since 2008.

 Sophia Rumasuglia is originally from Santa Cruz and began dancing at age four,.
 She has trained with Ballet San Jose, Los Gatos Ballet, Boston Ballet and the American Ballet Theater.
 She has performed lead roles in The Nutcracker, Alice in Wonderland and La Bayadere.
 Her professional career began as a trainee for the Joffrey Ballet, and in New York where she trained under the direction of Gelsey Kirkland.
 She continued her dancing career with Ballet Austin and eventually made it back to her home on the West Coast.
 Presently, she is performing with Berkeley based company Danse Lumiere as well as other local choreographers.
 Miss Sophia has enjoyed sharing her love of of dance and Yoga teaching students across the Bay Area and is looking forward to another wonderful year with San Francisco Dance Space.
 Ms. Sophia joined the faculty of SF Dance Space in 2014.